waffarx/WaffarAd-AndroidSDK/README.md

   		}
   	}
 ```
-### (Optional) if you have only mobile application.
+### (Optional) if you only have a mobile application
 ## How to define intent filters

-When we talk about handling how to navigate users directly to you applications, we should think about adding an intent filter in our manifest file.
+When we talk about handling how to navigate users directly to your applications, we should think about adding an intent filter in our manifest file.
 An intent filter should contain the following elements and attribute values;

-1. Define `ACTION_VIEW` intent action so that the intent filter can be reached from Google Search or redirection form another app.
+1. Define `ACTION_VIEW` intent action so that the intent filter can be reached from Google Search or redirected form another app.
 ```xml
 <action android:name="android.intent.action.VIEW" />
 ```
 2. We should include the `BROWSABLE` category in order to be accessible from a web browser.
-We should also have DEFAULT category for responding to implicit intents
+We should also have a DEFAULT category for responding to implicit intents
 ```xml
 <category android:name="android.intent.category.DEFAULT" />
 <category android:name="android.intent.category.BROWSABLE" />
 ```

-3. Lastly, We should define one or more <data> tags.
+3. Lastly, we should define one or more <data> tags.
 Each of these tags represents a URI format that resolves to the activity.
 The following example represents a simple data tag for example.com Android app.
 ```xml
 <data
     android:scheme="https"